base-org/web/apps/base-docs/base-camp/docs/advanced-functions/function-modifiers.md

 hide_table_of_contents: false
 ---

 Function modifiers allow you to efficiently change the behavior of functions.
-In some ways it's similar to inheritance, but there are restrictions, particularly in variable scope.
+In some ways, it's similar to inheritance, but there are restrictions, particularly in variable scope.

 ---